vapolia/Svg-Samples/README.md

 ## Limitations

 On Windows, `IsLoadAsync` is ignored and is always true.
+On Windows, `SvgImageSource` uses the Microsoft Windows SVG renderer, which has its own limitations, and does not support ColorMappings.
 Texts and bitmaps inside SVGs are never rendered.
-A few svg tags are ignored.
+A few svg tags are ignored, including the pattern tag.

 But:
 - svg styles are fully supported